 The Serene Presence of Buddhist Pagodas from Different Community:

 Buddhism spread in Bengal during Ashoka.
 But its effect faded away in the successive period.
-The presence of Buddhist Pagodas in Kolkata slowly mingled to other cultures of the locals.
+The presence of Buddhist Pagodas in Kolkata slowly mingled with other cultures of the locals.
 Still, there are some monasteries in Kolkata and North Bengal.
 They reveal different stories of their presence with the calmness at their sites with prayer.
-The Buddhist monks from different parts of Asia as Myanmar, China and Japan came much later in the city and established the temples and prayer halls.
+The Buddhist monks from different parts of Asia as Myanmar, China and Japan came much later to the city and established the temples and prayer halls.
 But very few people know about these beautiful temples in Kolkata and the amazing stories behind it.

 The melodic chants of Mantra make one forget all worries, anxieties, stress and all tribulations.
 You will find yourself in the divine world of spirituality.
 The spiritual aura of prayers amidst the calmness and peaceful environment of the Buddhist Pagodas are the best places that one can visit.
 The best peaceful gesture is when Chinese and Japanese Buddhists jointly built a beautiful temple in Eden Garden leaving the impression of their respective culture.